Category: Uncategorized

 Lots of compartments without becoming impossible to find things inside.

-Also looked reasonably normal instead of aggressively “baby.”
+Also this diaper bag looked reasonably normal instead of aggressively “baby.”

 One of the few “organisation” products that genuinely made life easier.